+our Name:

 Your Position:

 The academy you normally work in:

 All staff who work in a Mossbourne Federation Academy, both teaching and non-teaching, are required to read the Mossbourne Federation Child Protection and Safeguarding Policy and to adhere to the guidance and procedures in relation to child protection.
 Staff must also read the Mossbourne Federation Code of Conduct for Teaching and Support Staff, the Behaviour Policy for the Academy in which they work, and the Visiting Speakers Policy for the Academy in which they work.

-- I have read the Mossbourne Federation Child Protection and Safeguarding Policy and am familiar with the policy and procedures related to safeguarding. - I received appropriate child protection and safeguarding training at induction including information about the Behaviour Policy and managing children who are missing education. - I know I should receive relevant updates as required but at least annually. - I will speak to a DSL if at any point I am concerned about my training needs in this area. - I know that is the Senior Designated Safeguarding Lead (SDSL) for child protection and safeguarding at the academy I normally work in. - When/if I attend another Mossbourne academy I will ensure I know the details of the SDSL for that academy.
+I have read the Mossbourne Federation Child Protection and Safeguarding Policy and am familiar with the policy and procedures related to safeguarding.
+I received appropriate child protection and safeguarding training at induction including information about the Behaviour Policy and managing children who are missing education.
+I know I should receive relevant updates as required but at least annually.
+I will speak to a DSL if at any point I am concerned about my training needs in this area.
+I know that

+for that academy.

-Please sign below to indicate that you understand the details above and that you accept your duties in relation to child protection and safeguarding.
+Please sign below to indicate that you understand the details above and that you accept your duties

+n relation to child protection and safeguarding.

 Signed: Date:

-Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees December 2023 Completed September 2023 Next Review Date August 2024